-Leighton hit gives Narraguagus 9-inning win over Bucksport in Class C North softball final
+Leighton hit gives Narraguagus nine-inning win over Bucksport in Class C North softball final

 BREWER — Narraguagus High School senior shortstop Madison Leighton hadn’t hit the ball out of the infield in her three previous at-bats, striking out twice.

-But she came through in the ninth inning.
-Leighton drilled a two-run single to left to snap a 2-2 tie and Narraguagus went on to post a 4-2 victory over defending three-time regional champ Bucksport in the Class C North final at Coffin Field in Brewer Tuesday night.
+But she came through in the ninth inning on Tuesday night.
+Leighton drilled a two-run single to left to snap a 2-2 tie and Narraguagus went on to post a 4-2 victory over defending three-time regional champ Bucksport in the Class C North final at Coffin Field in Brewer.

 Bucksport wound up 17-2.